 You also thought about the pieces that are staples to you, even if they aren’t to other people.

-You’ve also done a wardrobe edit and you’ve looked long and hard at your closet to make sure you’re not holding onto to cheap or tacky things in 2020.
+You’ve also done a wardrobe edit and you’ve looked long and hard at your closet to make sure you’re not holding onto cheap or tacky things.

 All your jewelry is still its original color and your jeans though worn, still look good.
 You’ve tossed shoes that are too scuffed up and tops with holes and stains.